dnavaria/kodekloud-notes/docker-notes.md

 - We basically do not need to use links in `version 2 `of docker compose.
 - You can simply get rid of all the links you mentioned in `version 1 `and convert the file to `version 2.`
 - Finally `version 2` also introduces a depends on feature if you wish to specify a startup order, for this we can add it depends on property to the voting application and indicate that it is dependent on some other container.
-- `Version 3` is similar to v`ersion 2`, in the structure meaning it has a version specification at the top and a services section under which you put all your services just like in `version 2` and make sure to specify the version number as 3 at the top.
+- `Version 3` is similar to `Version 2`, in the structure meaning it has a version specification at the top and a services section under which you put all your services just like in `version 2` and make sure to specify the version number as 3 at the top.
 - `Version 3 `comes with support for `docker swarm`.
 - There are some options that were removed and added to see details on those you could refer to.
 - To create a new property called networks at the roots level adjacent to the services in the docker compose file and add a map of networks we are planning to use.